-During installation or upgrade of Kasm Workspaces 1.12.0 you can pass the flag
+During installation or upgrade of Kasm Workspaces 1.12.0 or newer you can pass the flag

 During installation this will set the apropriate headers needed by Lossless mode and the software will detect the presence of these headers unlocking quality level 5 Lossless for all clients connecting to this Kasm Workspaces deployment.

 Enabling lossless is pretty straightforward once enabled by the installation.
 After connecting to a Workspaces session, navigate to Streaming Quality in the sidebar and move the quality slider all the way to the right (Quality level 5 Lossless).
 If this option is unavailable re-check your installation/upgrade settings and ensure

 --enable-lossless was passed.